Our Review Process

 The placental hormones may prevent insulin from operating normally during pregnancy, resulting in insulin resistance.
 Factors such as obesity, maternal age, high blood pressure, cholesterol-rich diet, polycystic ovarian syndrome, and sedentary lifestyle add to the causes of gestational diabetes in women.

 The most common symptoms indicating gestational diabetes are increased thirst, frequent urination, parched mouth, feeling tired even after resting, genital thrush, and sudden weight loss.
 Gestational diabetes is initially asymptomatic and is diagnosed during blood sugar tests in the 24th week of pregnancy.
+Read more to know about diet for diabetes.

 Table of Contents